IdahoLabResearch/MAGNET-Heat-Pipe-Data/README.md

 ## Getting Started

+See `Demo_Container.md` for instructions on setting up a DeepLynx container complete with ontology, data sources, type mapping, and graph and timeseries data for the MAGNET digital twin experiment.

 ### Experiment

 * `Multiple_Files` directory - a list of one-minute interval files containing the experimental data.
     * Note: There are time intervals missing because files were only created during the operation of the digital twin instead of the entire experiment.
 * `Single_File` directory - full experimental data file.
+* `Demo_Container_Export.json` - contains ontology, data source, and type mapping information for the creation of a demo container with data from this respository.
+* `graph_input.json` - data that will be used for the demo container to populate a sample graph.

 ### Machine_Learning

-* A list of files that forecasted the next 10 minutes of operation of the heat pipe.
+* `Multiple_Files` directory - A list of files that forecasted the next 10 minutes of operation of the heat pipe.
+* `Single_File` directory - full forecast data file.

 See Section `3.2.
 Machine-learning and artificial intelligence` and `4.2.
 Machine learning and artificial intelligence` in the journal paper for more information.